kraftcoding/Librera-Search-.Net-8-RESTFul-Angular/README.md

 The application contains the next functionality:

 - Each register has id, title ,authors ,series, ids, published, publisher, languages, tags, formats, path
-- We can create, retrieve, update, delete registers.
+- We can create, retrieve, update, delete registers
-- There is a Search bar for finding registers by title.
+- There is a Search bar for finding registers by title
-- JWT (JSON Web Token) format used for authentication.
+- JWT (JSON Web Token) format used for authentication
+- Policy-based authorization in End-Points

 ## Token-Based Authentication with Angular 16 and .Net 8 WebAPI